-You are competing against so many other applicants, and you know none of them, so you may naturally feel that you need any edge available.
-Because of this, you may feel a need to provide every single detail of your life, exploiting your resume in particular to do so.
-While we, of course, want you to make the most of your opportunities, we also want to be sure that you are not entering into a situation in which you are offering so much that you are experiencing diminishing returns.
+In your pursuit of acceptance to business school, you are competing against thousands of other applicants.
+Because you do not actually know these individuals, you may naturally assume that you need any and every edge available to stand out.
+As a result, you may feel compelled to provide every single detail of your life, exploiting your resume in particular to do so.
+We want you to maximize your opportunities, of course, but we also want to be sure you do not jeopardize your application by offering too much information.

-With respect to your resume, it may be painful, but many resumes – especially those where every margin is stretched and every font is shrunken – offer too much information.
-Some resumes become so dense with text that instead of being “easily scanable,” which is your objective, they become entirely impenetrable and easy to ignore.
-We often tell our candidates that “less is more” and that they benefit when they provide a brief resume which the reader will read in full, rather than a dense resume which he/she will not read at all.
-Recently, at the Association of International Graduate Consultants Conference, eight leading admissions officers were asked whether they would prefer a one page or two page resume and one led all of the others, stating, “Everyone together… one page!”
+Our experience has shown that many resumes—especially those in which every margin is narrowed and every font is made smaller—provide a detrimental surplus of detail.
+Some become so dense with text that rather than being easily scannable, which is the ideal, they are entirely impenetrable and therefore easy to ignore.
+We often tell clients that “less is more,” explaining that a brief resume that will be read in full is more beneficial than a dense resume that will not get read at all.
+At an Association of International Graduate Admissions Consultants Conference, eight leading admissions officers were asked whether they would prefer a one-page or two-page resume, and one person led all the others in declaring, “Everyone together… one page!”

-But, even with a one page resume, you need to understand what to include and what to exclude and the answer to this riddle is different for everyone.
-You may consider jettisoning internships from years gone by, for example, or reducing the number of bullets offered in past jobs.
-Maybe you will eliminate entries for community involvements from many years gone by.
-Your agenda with your resume should be to create maximum impact and sometimes that can occur through fewer words and bullets.
-You may need to make tough choices, but it will be worth it if you are submitting a stronger resume and thus making a stronger statement about yourself.
+Even with a one-page resume, however, you need to understand what is useful to include and what should be excluded.
+The answer to this riddle is different for everyone.
+You may consider jettisoning internships from years gone by, for example, or reducing the number of bullet points offered for past jobs.
+Eliminating entries for community involvements from long ago could be helpful.
+The agenda for your resume should be to create maximum impact, and sometimes that is achieved by using fewer words and bullet points.
+You may need to make tough choices, but the time and effort will be well spent if you ultimately submit a stronger resume and thereby make a more compelling statement about yourself.